 We love wood counters at our house.
 They are classic, provide a warm, homey look (usually contrasted with white beadboard!), and – most importantly – are inexpensive.
-So we were pretty happy to discover that using basic tongue-and-groove flooring makes an easy DIY wood counter.
+So we were pretty happy to discover that you can use basic tongue-and-groove flooring to create beautiful DIY wood counters.

 We have wood counters in our bathrooms and laundry/mud room, and plan to install them in our kitchen in the next few months.
 For the bathrooms and kitchen, where a smooth finish is necessary, we use Ikea’s butcher-block counters.